needo-global/bandlab-blog-api/README.md

 The posts API implement the specification required for test assignment.

 1. Create a post with an image and caption
-2. Add comemnt on a post
+2. Add comment on a post
 3. Delete comment on a post
 4. Get paginated (cursor based) posts ordered by number of comments in descending order with latest two comments

-This microservice provides the integration services to share in-scope customer data with Amazon.

-There are 2 parts of services:
+There are two parts for the implementation:

 - API